uncinc/react-cookie-compliance/README.md

 If you want to test locally before publishing you have to use `npm pack`.
-Normally you can use `yarn link` or `npm link` but since we have a connected component, this does not work.
+Normally you can use `yarn link` or `npm link` but since we have a connected component, this does not work because it will use react-redux from dev-dependencies instead of the react-redux from the main app.
 Besides, using `npm pack` emulates a package at its best.

-1) In the root run `npm pack`, this will generate <package-name>-<version>.tgz
+1) In the root run `npm pack`, this will generate <package-name>-<package-version>.tgz

 2) Go to your main app (where you use this package) and run: